TigerAppsOrg/TigerPath/README.md

 #### Make migrations and update database

-If you're using Docker, then once you make the migration files, you should copy them from the container to the host (your local computer) by running `docker cp <containerId>:/file/path/within/container /host/path/target`.
-You should then push the migration files to Git.
+You can do this by running the following commands:

 ```
 python manage.py makemigrations                             # Makes migrations based on models.py
 python manage.py migrate                                    # Migrates the database
 ```

+If you're using Docker, then once you make the migration files, you should copy them from the container to the host (your local computer) by running `docker cp <containerId>:/file/path/within/container /host/path/target`.
+You should then push the migration files to Git.

 #### Custom django-admin commands